ent/ent/doc/website/blog/2021-10-11-generating-ent-schemas-from-existing-sql-databases.md

 ### Install entimport

-Ok, now the fun begins!
+OK, now the fun begins!
 We are finally ready to install `entimport` and see it in action.
 Let’s start by running `entimport`:

 ```shell